observablehq/framework/examples/data-loaders/docs/r.md

 # R data loader examples

-The Observable CLI supports [data loaders](../loaders) written in R, by passing them to the [Rscript](https://www.r-project.org/) command.
+Observable Framework supports [data loaders](../loaders) written in R, by passing them to the [Rscript](https://www.r-project.org/) command.
 The latter must be available on your `$PATH`.
 Any library used by your scripts must also be installed.

 ## CSV